redhat-cop/project-initialize-operator/README.md

 ```

 ### Adding Defined Quota Sizes to Cluster

-When the `quotaSize` attribute is defined in the `ProjectInitializeQuota` Custom Resource (CR) the operator will search for a cluster level `ProjectInitializeQuota` CR that defines a praticular quota size.
+When the `quotaSize` attribute is defined in the `ProjectInitializeQuota` Custom Resource (CR) the operator will search for a cluster level `ProjectInitializeQuota` CR that defines a particular quota size.
 This can be used to define predetermined t-shirt sizes when creating new projects (small, medium, large, etc)

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1